HitarthGandhi/es654-spring2023-assignment2/readme.md

 4. a) Implement Bagging(BaseModel, num_estimators): where base model is the DecisionTree you had implemented in assignment 1 (or sklearn decision tree).
 In a later assignment, you would have to implement the above over LinearRegression() also, but for now you only have to implement it for Decision Trees.
 Edit `ensemble/bagging.py`.
 Use `q4_Bagging.py` for testing.[**2 marks**]

    b) Implement bagging in parallel fashion, where each decision tree is learnt simultaneously.
-Perform timing analysis for parallel implementation and normal implementation.
-Include the code in `q4_Bagging.py`. **[2 marks]**
+Perform timing analysis for parallel implementation and normal implementation. **[2 marks]**

    You can implement this by refering to [this](https://machinelearningmastery.com/multiprocessing-in-python/) link.